wso2/docs-devant/en/docs/sharing-and-reusing/create-a-connection.md

     This creates the connection and displays the database connection details for each environment, along with an inline guide on how to use the connection in your component.

     !!! note
         During connection creation, secret values for the lowest environment are visible, allowing you to copy them for local use if necessary.
-Secret values for higher environments remain hidden to ensure security
+Secret values for higher environments remain hidden to ensure security.

     For step-by-step instructions on using a database in your component, see [Use a Database Connection in Your Component](./use-a-database-connection-in-your-integration.md).